 Rest assured that when the rest of your body has recovered from the infection, your taste buds usually will too.

 Sensory dysfunctions can have different effects on taste in the mouth.
 In some cases, you may not sense any taste at all, while some people have a sweet taste throughout the day, and in other cases it just comes and goes.

 Sensory dysfunction can happen if a person has recently suffered a stroke or otherwise has an underlying medical condition.

-Pregnancy is well known for altering a number of normal human functions.
-It can also cause a sweet taste in your mouth, making your water taste sweet.
+Pregnancy changes the body in more ways than one would expect.
+I won’t get into all of them, but IYKYK.
+Anyway, it can also cause a sweet taste in your mouth, making your water taste sweet.